andrewheiss/SublimeKnitr/README.md

 ## Building R Markdown files

 Building an `.Rmd` file creates an `.md` file in the same directory.
 It's up to you to use that file elsewhere (i.e. use Pandoc to convert it `.html`, `.docx`, `.rtf`, or even `.tex` if you feel like being extra circuitous).

+There is also a build variant that will create an HTML file from the knitted Markdown file.
+Use this with `super + shift + b`.

 I typically build the `.Rmd` file once, open the resulting `.md` file in [Marked](http://markedapp.com/), and then leave it open in Marked as I make further changes and newer builds.